|Nutrition Facts (per serving)|

 3 small spring onions, finely chopped, for garnish

 Steps to Make It

 Gather the ingredients.

-In a small mixing bowl, add the sauce ingredients, starting with the sesame paste or peanut butter, sesame oil, and black rice vinegar, whisking to mix together.
+In a small mixing bowl, add the sesame paste, sesame oil, and black rice vinegar.
+Whisk to combine.

 Continue whisking as you add the remaining sauce ingredients.
 Taste and add sugar if needed.

 Place the noodles in a large (preferably warm) bowl.
 Whisk the sauce again and then stir it into the noodles.

-Dish the noodles into individual bowls and garnish with the chopped spring onion and peanuts.
+Dish the noodles into individual bowls and garnish with the chopped peanuts and spring onions.

-- Other possible garnishes are toasted sesame seeds, which will enhance the nutty flavor of the dish.
+- Garnish with toasted sesame seeds to enhance the nutty flavor of the dish.

 - To turn this into a vegetarian main dish, add an assortment of raw vegetables, such as mung bean sprouts and sliced carrot and/or cucumber.